ogrisel/scikit-learn-mooc/slides/linear_model.md

  ```

 ???
-In our `adult_census` dataset, we do not have continuous values for salary but
-only whether the salary is higher than $50K.
-This problem is, therefore,
-a classification problem.

 The prediction target, **y**, is binary.
 It can be represented by either
 +1 or -1.
 However, a straight line is not suited to try to explain
 such binary target.